-These are, hands-down, my new favorite breakfast.
+This clean eating sweet potato waffles recipe is, hands-down, my new favorite breakfast.
 I never liked sweet potatoes before I started eating clean, and even after 3 years of eating this way, I was still kinda on the fence.
 But this recipe single-handedly tipped me over.
 It’s official, I’m totally, completely, head-over-heals in love with sweet potatoes.
 And the best part is there’s no added sugar!
 Top with a little unsweetened apple sauce to complete the dish.
 Positively amazing.
 In fact, I’m lucky there are any photos at all.
 These disappeared really quickly.

-YOU MIGHT ALSO ENJOY:
+YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

-- 3 whole, large eggs
+- 3 large whole eggs

-- 1 teaspoon ground cinnamon
+- 1 tsp. ground cinnamon

-- 1/2 teaspoon ground nutmeg
+- 1/2 tsp. ground nutmeg

-- Unsweetened apple sauce for topping
+- unsweetened apple sauce for topping

-- Mix all ingredients together in a mixing bowl.
+Mix all ingredients together in a mixing bowl.
 Be sure to mix well so everything is well combined or it won't cook properly on the waffle maker.

-- Remove from waffle maker, top with unsweetened apple sauce and serve.
+Remove from waffle maker, top with unsweetened apple sauce and serve.